SuperOfficeDocs/superoffice-docs/docs/en/api/archive-providers/base-and-helper-classes.md

 The string constants have to follow the naming convention that they start with "Column", and that the rest of their name corresponds to a value property of the row class.
 The reason is the use of reflection elsewhere in the system.

 Second, a method is added to the `ArchiveProviderFactory` to return the specific provider type, instead of the generic `IArchiveProvider`.
-This method calls the generic, standard `Create` method, but uses templating and casting to give back a typed result.
+This method calls the generic, standard `Create` method, but uses templateing and casting to give back a typed result.

 Next, derive the concrete provider class from `TypedQueryProviderBase` instead of `QueryProviderBase`.
 This will bring in logic that binds to a helper class and reflects over the row class, to determine the names of must-have columns.
 This also brings in a new interface, `IArchiveTypedProvider`, which has the additional method `SetAdditionalColumns`.